 Church Charity 2014 – Changing Lives with HOPE Nottingham and The Friary, West Bridgford

 HOPE Nottingham is based at the Boundary Road Community Centre in Beeston.
 It supports the local church to speak and live its mission, in unity, to see spiritual change in individuals and communities transformed.

 The new project is ‘Housing the Homeless’ in co-operation with ‘HOPE into ACTION’.
 Investors from local churches have invested in a house to accommodate 2 homeless people.
 Hope into Action will manage and maintain the property acting as letting agent and landlord, also providing training and support.
 HOPE Nottingham will provide intense pastoral support through the ‘Hope for Life’ team.
-The financial support from Chilwell Road will contribute to the initial house set-up costs such as furniture and repairs, and will support HOPE Nottingham’s professional input for pastoral care and employment training.
+The financial support from Chilwell Road has contributed to the initial house set-up costs such as washing machine and freezer, and will support HOPE Nottingham’s professional input for pastoral care and employment training.

 Nigel Adams and Tony Richmond introduced HOPE Nottingham’s new project.

 The Friary is based at 46 Musters Road, West Bridgford.
 The stated objects of the Charity may be summarised as: the relief of poverty (in Rushcliffe and adjacent areas) caused through homelessness and unemployment through the provision of appropriate facilities; advancement of education through advice and counselling and information; provision of recreational activities in the interests of social welfare and improving the quality of life.

 Robin Lund of The Friary and Sue Fry of Ladies’ Circle